adbrucker/authorarchive/README.md

  ]{authorarchive}
 ```

+The following layout-styles are pre-defined:
+* `ACM` for the two-column layout used by many ACM conferences
+* `IEEE` for the two-column layout used by many IEEE conferences
+* `LNCS` for the LNCS layout (as used by Springer)
+* `LNI` for the Lecture Notes in Informatics, published by the GI
+* `ENTCS` for the Elsevier ENTCS layout

 ## License
 If not otherwise stated, all sub-projects are dual-licensed under a
 2-clause BSD-style license and/or the LPPL version 1 or any later